 The cost of downtime avoided per year

 Applications and infrastructure can suffer incidents that bring service down, and these outages cost the organization.
 According to a report by Stephen Elliot, vice president at IDC, a business intelligence firm for the technology sector, the cost of an outage per hour can range from $1.25 to $2.5 billion for Fortune 1000 companies.
-However, these figures vary widely depending on the nature of the business.

 To find the cost of these failures, we will use this formula: